AdobeDocs/analytics-platform.en/help/use-cases/aa-data/marketing-channels.md

    ![Override last touch channel](../assets/override-last-touch-channel.png)

-* **Marketing Channel Expiration**: This engagement period setting determines the period of inactivity before a visitor can obtain a new first touch channel in report suite data.
+* **Marketing Channel Expiration**: This engagement period setting determines the period of inactivity before a person can obtain a new first touch channel in report suite data.
 Platform uses its own attribution settings, so this setting is ignored entirely in CJA.

    ![Marketing channel expiration](../assets/marketing-channel-expiration.png)